-- 2. The second dwelling unit shall not cause a high concentration of such units sufficient to change the character of the surrounding residential neighborhood.
-(Prior code § 159.04.030(2)(M)) - A. This Section provides for accessory dwelling units on lots developed or proposed to be developed with single-family dwellings, provided they comply with the requirements of this section.
+- A. This Section provides for accessory dwelling units on lots developed or proposed to be developed with single-family dwellings, provided they comply with the requirements of this section.
 Accessory dwelling units are a residential use which is consistent with the General Plan objectives and zoning regulations and which enhances housing opportunities, including near transit on single family lots. - B. This Section applies to all lots that are occupied or proposed to be occupied with a single family dwelling unit and zoned residential.
-Accessory dwelling units do not exceed the allowable density for the lot upon which the accessory dwelling unit it located, and are a residential use that is consistent with the existing general plan and zoning designation for the lot. - C. An accessory dwelling unit within an existing space including the primary structure, attached or detached garage or other accessory structure shall be permitted ministerially with a building permit regardless of all other standards within the Chapter if it complies with: - 1.
-Building and safety codes; - 2.
-Independent exterior access from the existing residence; and - 3.
-Fire codes.
-Sufficient side and rear setbacks for fire safety. - D. Accessory dwelling units shall meet the following general development standards: - 1.
+Accessory dwelling units do not exceed the allowable density for the lot upon which the accessory dwelling unit it located, and are a residential use that is consistent with the existing general plan and zoning designation for the lot. - C. An accessory dwelling unit within an existing space including the primary structure, attached or detached garage or other accessory structure shall be permitted ministerially with a building permit regardless of all other standards within the Chapter if it complies with: - Building and safety codes; - 2.
+Independent exterior access from the existing residence; and - Fire codes. - D. Accessory dwelling units shall meet the following general development standards: - 1.
 The unit may be rented separately from the primary residence, but may not be sold or otherwise conveyed separate from the primary residence and may be rented. - 2.
 The lot is zoned for residential and contains an existing or proposed, single-family dwelling. - 3.
 The accessory dwelling unit is either attached or located within the living area of the proposed or existing dwelling, or detached from the proposed or existing primary dwelling, and located on the same lot as the proposed or existing dwelling. - 4.
-The total area of the floorspace of an attached accessory dwelling unit shall not exceed 50 percent of the existing living area or 1,200 square feet. - 5.
-The total area of floor space for a detached accessory dwelling unit shall not exceed 1,200 square feet. - 6.
+The total area of the floorspace of an attached accessory dwelling unit shall not exceed 50 percent of the existing living area or 1,200 square feet.

+- 5. The total area of floor space for a detached accessory dwelling unit shall not exceed 1,200 square feet. - 6.
 Local building code requirements that apply to detached dwellings, as appropriate. - 7.
 No passageway shall be required in conjunction with the construction of an accessory dwelling unit. - 8.
-No setback shall be required for an existing garage that is converted to an accessory dwelling unit or to a portion of an accessory dwelling unit, and a setback of no more than five feet from the side and rear lot lines shall be required for an accessory dwelling unit that is constructed above a garage.

-- 9. Accessory dwelling units shall not be required to provide fire sprinklers if they are not required for the primary residence and may employ alternative methods for fire protection. - 10.
+No setback shall be required for an existing garage that is converted to an accessory dwelling unit or to a portion of an accessory dwelling unit, and a setback of no more than five feet from the side and rear lot lines shall be required for an accessory dwelling unit that is constructed above a garage. - 9.
+Accessory dwelling units shall not be required to provide fire sprinklers if they are not required for the primary residence and may employ alternative methods for fire protection. - 10.
 The applicant for a permit issued pursuant to this section must be an owner-occupant. - 11.
-Attached accessory dwelling units shall be located in such a fashion so that it is concealed from public view (specifically the entrance) and shall have matching colors and materials as the main unit. - EF.
-Accessory dwelling units shall be permitted ministerially if all applicable requirements and development standards of this chapter are met and no variances are required.
+Attached accessory dwelling units shall be located in such a fashion so that it is concealed from public view (specifically the entrance) and shall have matching colors and materials as the main unit. - E. Accessory dwelling units shall be permitted ministerially if all applicable requirements and development standards of this chapter are met and no variances are required.